ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

 The corpus is located in this [repository](tests/test-corpora/).
-Using it, you can test the module with pytest.
+All tests are written using this corpus as a reference.
 Make sure you install all development dependencies:

     pip install pipenv
     pipenv install --dev